 Your iPhone (and iPad if you have one.)
 Older iPhones that have newer operating systems are good, too.
 Other smart phones besides iPhones will not work for this workshop.

 Be sure your phone is charged and bring your charging cord.

-Apple ID and password to your iTunes account.
+Apple ID and password to your working Apple store account.